MicrosoftDocs/dataexplorer-docs/data-explorer/includes/schema-best-practice.md

 * The [decimal](/azure/data-explorer/kusto/query/scalar-data-types/decimal) type provides exact precision, which makes it most suitable to financial and other applications that require exact accuracy.
 However, it's much slower than the [real](/azure/data-explorer/kusto/query/scalar-data-types/real) type.
 Only use the decimal type when required.

-* For better indexing, all ID (identification) columns should be typed as [string](/azure/data-explorer/kusto/query/scalar-data-types/string), not numeric.
-If you only query for specific values in this column, you can use the encoding profile `Identifier`.
+* For better indexing and to allow partitioning, all ID (identification) columns should be typed as [string](/azure/data-explorer/kusto/query/scalar-data-types/string), not numeric.
+[Partitioning](/azure/data-explorer/kusto/management/partitioningpolicy) can only be defined on string columns.
+If the query filters used on this column are only equality, for example if the column has guids, you can use the encoding profile `Identifier`.
 For more information, see [encoding policy](/azure/data-explorer/kusto/management/encoding-policy).

 ## Tables